Skip to contents

 PCA for variables

-A common approach in ENM involves summarizing the information from a set of predictor variables into a smaller set of uncorrelated variables using Principal Component Analysis (PCA) (see Cruz-Cardenaz et al. 2014 for an example).
-In kuenm2 users can perform a PCA internally or use variables that have been externally prepared as PCs.
+A common approach in ENM involves summarizing the information from a set of variables into a smaller set of orthogonal variables using Principal Component Analysis (PCA) (see Trindade et al. 2025 for an example). kuenm2 has options to perform a PCA internally or use variables that have been externally prepared as PCs.

 Internal PCA

-kuenm2 can perform all PCA transformations internally, eliminating the need to prepare the new PC variables for each scenario of projection.
-This is particularly advantageous when projecting model results across multiple time scenarios (e.g., various Global Climate Models for different future periods).
-By performing PCA internally, you only need to store the raw environmental variables (e.g., bio_1, bio_2, etc.) on your directory, and the functions will handle the PCA transformation as needed.
+kuenm2 can perform all PCA transformations internally, which eliminates the need of transforming raw variables into PCs when producing projections later on.
+This is particularly advantageous when projecting model results across multiple scenarios (e.g., various Global Climate Models for different future periods).
+By performing PCA internally, you only need to provide the raw environmental variables (e.g., bio_1, bio_2, etc.) when making projections; helper functions will handle the PCA transformation internally.

 Let’s explore how to implement this: